colinccook/Flapper-News-Continued/README.md

 # How to run locally

-The only pre-prequisite is to install Docker on your favourite OS.
+The only pre-requisite is to install Docker on your favourite OS.
 I've been developing on macOS so Windows may be hit or miss.

 * Clone the repository to your local machine, go to it
 * Ensure Docker is installed and running